STOAdamWu/CNN-MNIST/README.md

 # CNN-MNIST

-Implement a CNN with pytorch trying to reach as high accuarcy on MNIST dataset as possible.
+Implement a three Layer CNN with pytorch reach 1.02% test error on MNIST.